hamyyy/SFML-Template/README.md

 At this point, everything you need is installed

 1. Open the **sfml-vscode-boilerplate** folder in VS Code.
 You should see an lime-green status bar at the bottom (color-picked from the SFML logo).
 2. Hit **Ctrl+Shift+B** and select **C/Cpp: Select a configuration...** and choose the platform you're working on.
-(Do this any time you create a new project with this boilerplate on OS X or Linux, otherwise it will default to Windows)
+(Do this any time you create a new project with this boilerplate on macOS or Linux, otherwise it will default to Windows)
 3. At this point you should be able to run a build task (**Ctrl+Shift+B** > **Build & Run**), but it'll be nicer to add keybindings for these tasks so you can build with 1 keypress.
 4. Open the .vscode folder and click on the **\_keybindings.json** file.
 This is not an officially recognized file, but just contains the keybindings you can copy into the actual keybindings.json file.
 5. Go into **File** > **Preferences** > **Keyboard Shortcuts** & click on the keybindings.json link at the top.